Investment strategy statement (ISS)

 - the authority’s policy with regard to stewardship of assets, including the exercise of voting rights

-Under Regulation 7(6) and 7(7), the statements must be published by 1 April 2017 and then kept under review and revised from time to time, at least every three years.
+Under Regulation 7(6) and 7(7), the statements had to be published by 1 April 2017 and then kept under review and revised from time to time, at least every three years.

 Under Regulation 7(5), the authority must consult such persons as it considers appropriate as to the proposed contents of its investment strategy.
 In the formulation of the ISS, we consulted with interested parties, including advisors, employers, and the Local Pensions Board.

 If you have any comments or queries please email:

 The 2016 Investment Regulations can be accessed on Central Government's Legislation website.